-North Wales Police Commissioner Arfon Jones insists that more and more people should use dash cams to help law enforcement agencies curb dangerous driving behaviour and reduce accidents and thefts.
+North Wales Police Commissioner Arfon Jones insists that more and more people should use dashcams to help law enforcement agencies curb dangerous driving behavior and reduce accidents and thefts.

 Restrictions Around Dual-facing Dash Cams

-While dash cams are legal to use, there are certain restrictions around how to deploy and use them.
+While dashcams are legal to use, there are certain restrictions around how to deploy and use them.
 Firstly, you need to install the camera in such a way that it does not obstruct the view of the driver.
-Typically people attach the dash camera on the windshield or dashboard but ensure that it is within five to seven inches on the middle or the driver’s side of the windshield.
+Typically people attach the dash camera on the windshield or dashboard but ensure that it is within five to seven inches of the middle of the driver’s side of the windshield.
 Likewise, don’t attach the camera within the airbag zone, as it won’t be of any value during accidents when airbags open up.

 However, every state has different laws around it as well.
 For example, the District of Columbia will not consider dash cams legal if you equip them on your windshield, but Indiana states that dash cams can be installed if it is not larger than 4 inches and deployed in the bottom corner on the passenger side of the windshield.

 Even The Highway Code mentions that obstructions like dash cams or smartphones should not be beyond 40mm into the area whisked by the windscreen wiper blades.
 If police authorities identify that the dash camera is not installed safely, you can be levied with heavy fines and penalties, and video footage through the dash camera is regarded as inadmissible in court.